 The recovery time depends individually.
 Most patients recover within 6-8 weeks.

-Your doctor may recommend the following for a quick recovery such as
+Your urologist in Dwarka, Delhi may recommend the following for a quick recovery such as

 Drinking plenty of water

-Including fibres in the diet to prevent constipation
+Including fibers in the diet to prevent constipation

 Avoiding sex for 4-6 weeks